Happy to have you along as we kick off a brand new week of broadcast excellence.

 After a string of costly bailout and stimulus measures, President Obama will set a goal this week to cut the annual deficit at least in half by the end of his term.

-Well, what about those Iraq troop withdrawals?
+What about those Iraq troop withdrawals?

-What about closing Club Gitmo?
+What about closing Club Guitemo?

 What about those higher taxes on the wall?